electro7/dot_debian/.i3/lemonbar/README.md

 * Of course, [lemonbar] (https://github.com/LemonBoy/bar)

-* Alsautils for volume indicator.
+* Alsa-utils for volume indicator.

 * Conky for CPU, MEM, NET and DISK usage.